apoorvsxna/VidSense-Hackathon/README.md

 2. Open the extension.
 3. Type in a question and click on "Generate Answer".
 4. The answer would now be displayed in the answer text box.

+# Working-

+When the question is entered in the extension input box, it is sent to the backend python server via an http request along with the URL of the current tab